 - Falling debris

 Category 1 has hurricane wind speeds between 74 and 95 mph (64 and 82 knots).
-This is considered dangerous and expected to produce some hurricane damage, including everything listed above and:
+This is considered dangerous and can produce some hurricane damage, including everything listed above and:

 - Roof damage – shingles, tiles, gutters, etc. damaged